Antonio Calderón: Coaching career

 Calderón continued his coaching career in his country, first briefly managing first professional club Cádiz as it was not finally able to prevent division-two relegation.
 He then signed with SD Huesca, recently promoted to precisely that league.
 With him in charge for the full campaign, they finished in a comfortable 11th position.

 In 2009–10, Calderón repeated the feat; 13th place, although only two points clear of the relegation zone.
 In July 2010 he moved to another side in the second tier, Albacete Balompié.
-In February of the following year, with the Castile-La Mancha team ranking 19th out of 22, eventually suffering relegation, he was fired.
+In February of the following year, with the Castilla–La Mancha team ranking 19th out of 22, eventually suffering relegation, he was fired.

 In July 2011, Calderón signed for CD Tenerife in the third division.
 On 22 January of the following year, following a 2–3 home defeat against Sporting de Gijón B, he was relieved of his duties, as the Canarians were ultimately not promoted.

 For 2012–13, Calderón returned to Huesca which was still in the second tier.
 He was sacked after a 4–0 loss at UD Las Palmas in December, and the club eventually dropped down to the third division after a five-year stay.

 Calderón succeeded Raül Agné at third-tier Cádiz CF in March 2014.
 After taking them to the playoffs (eliminated by CE L'Hospitalet) his contract was renewed for another year in June.
 However, he was dismissed as soon as November for a poor run of results.

 In October 2016, Calderón was appointed at CF Fuenlabrada of the third league after Josip Višnjić was fired.
 He again took the team from the Madrid outskirts to the post-season – 2–0 aggregate quarter-final loss to CF Villanovense – and was sacked in January 2018 after a ten-game winless run, despite still being in third place.

 Calderon moved to Egyptian Premier League newcomers Nogoom FC in August 2018.
 He left Giza for personal reasons in September, and in October he was back in his country's third division with Salamanca CF UDS.
 A day after saving the side from the drop with a 12th-place finish, he resigned in May 2019.

 On 16 December 2019, Calderón joined Real Balompédica Linense also in the third tier.
-He left on a mutual agreement in May 2021, after qualifying them to Primera División RFEF.
+He left on a mutual agreement in May 2021, after qualifying them for Primera División RFEF.